 Educational cost for students who transfer in during the year will be prorated.
-Registration and textbook fees must be paid at the time of enrollment and are non-refundable.
+Application and enrollment fees must be paid at the time of enrollment and are non-refundable.

 All past due accounts for returning students MUST be paid in full by May 20th.
 Students with outstanding school bills will not be re-enrolled in the fall.